kartik-v/bootstrap-fileinput/README.md

 ### allowedPreviewMimeTypes

 _array_ the list of allowed mime types for preview.
 This is set to null by default which means all possible mime types are allowed.
 This setting works in combination with `allowedPreviewTypes` to filter only the needed file types allowed for preview.
 You can check this [list of allowed mime types](http://www.sitepoint.com/web-foundations/mime-types-complete-list/) to add to this list if needed.

+### defaultPreviewContent

+_string_ the default content / markup to show by default in the preview window whenever the files are cleared or the input is cleared.
+This can be useful for use cases like showing the default user profile picture or profile image before upload to overwrite.
+This is a bit different from `initialPreview` in the sense, that the `initialPreview` content will always be displayed unless it is deleted or overwritten based on `overwriteInitial`.
+The `defaultPreviewContent` on the other hand will only be shown ONLY on initialization OR whenever you clear the preview.
+At other times when files have been selected this will be overwritten temporarily until file(s) selected is/are cleared.

 ### customLayoutTags